MGamalCYSEC/Active-Directory-Enumeration-and-Attacks/Active Directory Attacks/Access Control List (ACL) Abuse/ForceChangePassword.md

-Change a User's Password Using ACL Permissions
+# Change a User's Password Using ACL Permissions

-1. **Authenticate as the Controlling User**
+1. **Authenticate as the Controlling User User I have**
    - **Create a Secure String** for the password of the user with ACL permissions (e.g., `ali`):
      ```powershell
      $SecPassword = ConvertTo-SecureString '<PASSWORD>' -AsPlainText -Force